 The Maple protocol offers the most capital efficient option for institutional borrowing and fixed income lending in decentralized finance.

-Users can access reliable yield opportunities on Maple by depositing capital into Liquidity Pools.
-These Liquidity Pools are managed by experienced investors, known as Pool Delegates.
+Users can access reliable yield opportunities on Maple by depositing capital into lending pools.
+These lending pools are managed by experienced investors, known as Pool Delegates.

 Institutional Borrowers can access transparent and efficient financing on-chain with Maple, leveraging their reputations to borrow under-collateralized without fear of liquidation and margin calls.

 Pool Delegates conduct due diligence and agree on terms with Borrowers before funding loans from their designated Liquidity Pool.